Santa Catalina, Ilocos Sur

-The feast of the town is celebrated every 25th day of November to celebrate the feast day of Saint Catherine of Alexandria (the town's patron saint).
+A feast is held in the municipality every 25th day of November to celebrate the Feast of Saint Catherine of Alexandria (the town's patron saint).

-History

 Etymology

-When the Augustinians were busy with the Christianization of the Ilocos Region, a group of missionaries sailed westward through the river known as "El Mestizo" to the place now called Santa Catalina.
-They were also looking for fresh water, since the area where he landed yielded only salty water.
-When they finally found a fresh water spring up north, and were busy quenching their thirst, some of them saw an image of a beautiful lady near the place where he drank, which disappeared after a few minutes.
+When the Augustinians were Christianizing the Ilocos Region, a group of missionaries sailed westward through the river known as "El Mestizo" to the place now called Santa Catalina.
+After they landed in the region, they went looking for fresh water.
+When they finally found a freshwater spring up north, they took to drinking.

+Supposedly, near the water, some of them saw an image of a beautiful lady, which disappeared after a few minutes.
 One of them recognized the image as that of Saint Catherine of Alexandria.
 The Augustinians returned to Villa Fernandina (Vigan) and reported this matter to their superiors.
-This resulted in the construction of a church in the town with Saint Catherine of Alexandria as the patron saint.
-It was also declared that Santa Catalina be the name of the town.
+This resulted in the construction of a church in the town, with Saint Catherine of Alexandria as the patron saint.
+It was also declared that the town would be named Santa Catalina in her honor.

-A replica of the cross once planted by Salcedo and his party—to signify that the Spanish has conquered the area—stands near the entrance to the municipality.
+A replica of the cross once planted by Salcedo and his party—to signify that the Spanish had conquered the area—stands near the entrance to the municipality.

 Geography

 With an area of 968 ha, it is the smallest municipality in the province and the only municipality in Ilocos Sur which has an urban status for all its barangays based on National Statistical Coordination Board (NSCB).

+Santa Catalina is situated 3.33 km from the provincial capital Vigan, and 406.44 km from the country's capital city of Manila.

 Barangays

 Santa Catalina is politically subdivided into 9 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks and some have sitios.